grafana/loki/docs/sources/setup/install/helm/deployment-guides/aws.md

 - Kubernetes version `1.30` or above.
 - `3` nodes for the EKS cluster.
 - Instance type depends on your workload.
-A good starting point is `m5.xlarge`.
+A good starting point for a production cluster is `m7i.2xlarge`.

 Here is the EKSctl cluster configuration file used in this guide: